Franck-Demongin/NX_Labyrinthe/README.md

 For your first try start with a little number of cells (under 10 or 15).
 Set a size of cell.
 The final length of the maze depends of this 2 options.
 Set wall height and thickness or let empty to generate only edges.
-To creae Entrance and Exit, select Issues
+To creae Entrance and Exit, select Exits

 Press Create Labyrinthe to generate maze in your scene